-Hildegard of Bingen Facts
+Hildegard of Bingen Biography

 A very liberal Christian nun and physician, philosopher, composer, writer and one of the first female visionaries – Hildegard of Bingen was the most important German woman during the Middle Ages.
 Until today, many people follow her teachings of medicine.
 The Roman Catholic Church worships Hildegard of Bingen as a saint.
 In 2012, 830 years after her death, the Pope canonized her.